GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 I use it to store and organize bookmarks to online resources and save local archives of web-pages and PDF documents.

-Let's consider the knowledge-base related features of this software in more detail.
+Let's consider the knowledge-keeping features of this software in more detail.